 The process for signing up for Ebates and saving money online is about as easy as it gets.
 The first step is to visit their website, Ebates.com.
 There, you’ll register an account, which takes just a few seconds to complete.

 You can see from the graphic above that the only things required to get started with a new Ebates account are your email address, a password, and the email address of the friend that referred you (if applicable).
 Once you start earning money with Ebates, you will need to provide more personal information.
 This includes things like your address, phone number, and Paypal account email address, but that info is only used to pay you.

 The Cash Back Process

-As it currently stands, there are over 1,200 merchants who participate in the Ebates program and many of which you’re well familiar with.
-From JC Penny to Kohls to HP, the list of merchants you will earn cash back is growing every day.
+As it currently stands, there are over 2,500 merchants who participate in the Ebates program, many of which you’re likely familiar with.
+From Macy’s to Holiday Inn Express to Barneys New York, the locations where you will earn cash back is growing every day.

-For example, let’s assume you’re looking to make a $300 purchase at Kohl’s.
-Rather than visit their site directly and make the purchase, you should first visit Ebates, where the current cash back percentage for shopping at Kohl’s is 4%.
-Once you’re ready, click on the Kohl’s link through Ebates and you will be temporarily directed to the following page:
+For example, let’s assume you’re looking to buy some back-to-school clothes at Macy’s for your kids, to the tune of $300.
+Rather than visit their site directly and make the purchase, you should first visit Ebates.
+There, the current cash back percentage for shopping at Macy’s is currently 6%–not a bad rate!

-Once per quarter, you’ll receive a check from Ebates (unless you’re saving a TON of money) and that’s really all there is to it.
-If you choose to sign-up for their newsletter, you’ll even be provided the chance to earn double cash back on a different store every day.
+Once per quarter, you’ll receive a check or Paypal transfer from Ebates, and that’s really all there is to it.
+If you’re making a TON of money with your online shopping, they may choose to send out checks sooner than every three months.
+And if you choose to sign-up for their newsletter, you’ll even be provided the chance to earn double cash back on a different store every day.

 To sign-up for your Ebates account and start saving on most of your online purchases, visit www.Ebates.com.